maartenba/maartenba.github.io/_posts/2020-04-02-streaming-a-community-event-on-youtube-sharing-the-technologies-and-learnings-from-virtual-azure-community-day.markdown

 We've done this twice throughout the day, and managed to make this work for most speakers.

-> *Tip: Speaking of bounding boxes, [read this Skype FAQ](https://support.skype.com/en/faq/FA34853/what-is-skype-for-content-creators) to make sure Skype webcam video streams are sized correctly!. *
+> *Tip: Speaking of bounding boxes, [read this Skype FAQ](https://support.skype.com/en/faq/FA34853/what-is-skype-for-content-creators) to make sure Skype webcam video streams are sized correctly! *

 ### Do I Need that Azure VM or can I Stream from my Laptop/Desktop?